Eurostar Snow

 If you can't find eight night's accommodation in-resort, you may need to find one night's accommodation in one of the villages that the train departs from (Chambéry, Albertville, Moûtiers, Aime-la-Plagne, Landry, and Bourg-Saint-Maurice).

-Eurostar Snow - winter 2025–26 timetable - outbound
+Eurostar Snow - winter 2025–26 outbound timetable

 • First outbound departure: Saturday 20 December 2025